flowgrammable/flowsim/doc/ERRATA.md

   The metadata register in the packet context is not being visualized.
 A user can not see this value in the execution view.

+3. Push Tag Action

+  Currently it is not possible to add the Push Tag Action to flows that do not match on the tag attempting to be pushed.
+This will be addressed in the next release.

+4. Match Sequence MPLS/L3/L4

+  There is an issue with match set construction that prevents the creation of the match sequence MPLS/L3/L4.
+This will be addressed in the next release